gregnar/the_pivot/README.md

 ####Important note

 There is currently a PostgreSQL encoding error raised when seeding the database using Ruby 2.2.0.
 To rectify this, switch to Ruby 2.1.*.
-If you are using RVM, this can be acheived by typing <code>rvm use</code>, followed by your pre-2.2.0 version of Ruby, in the command line.
+If you are using RVM, this can be acheived by typing <code>rvm use</code>, followed by your preferred pre-2.2.0 version of Ruby, in the command line.
+For example: <code>rvm use 2.1.5</code>.

 ##Getting Started